Soldiers Delight Natural Environment Area5100 Deer Park RoadOwings Mills MD 21117

 The next phase of the deer management plan will include an expansion of the existing annual managed hunting program.
 The specific components of this phase are outlined in the schedule below and will involve the implementation of zones for archery, muzzleloader and shotgun hunting.
 Hunting will be limited on weekends (restricted Saturday hunting and no Sunday hunting) and will require pre-registration and daily reservations by hunters.
 The Natural Resources Police will provide enforcement support to ensure compliance with all hunting rules.
 The expansion of the managed hunt program is necessary to further reduce the deer population and to maintain the reduced herd size at a sustainable level into the foreseeable future.

-Would you like to receive weekly e-mail updates on what is happening in Patapsco Valley State Park, Soldiers Delight and Morgan Run?
+Would you like to receive monthly e-mail updates on what is happening in Patapsco Valley State Park, Soldiers Delight and Morgan Run?
 Sign up to receive the Patapsco Valley News.
 Park staff send e-mails no more than twice a week highlighting special activities occurring throughout the park.
 Send your e-mail address to DNR and enter contact information to be added to our mailing list.